-Family Day Care Services (Family Day) is committed to ensure that policies, practices and procedures we establish reflect the principles of integration, independence, dignity and equal opportunity for persons with disabilities.
+Family Day Care Services (Family Day) is committed to ensuring that policies, practices and procedures we establish reflect the principles of integration, independence, dignity and equal opportunity for persons with disabilities.
 We are committed to meeting the needs of people with disabilities in a timely manner and will do so by removing and preventing barriers to accessibility where possible, and by meeting requirements under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and related Ontario Regulation 191/11 on Integrated Accessibility Standards.

 To demonstrate our commitment to providing accessible services that allows persons with disabilities to fully participate in community activities by receiving services in a similar way as provided to other customers by meeting the requirements of the Accessibility for Ontarians with Disabilities Act in such areas as training, accessible communication, respectful customer service, accessible employment and physical spaces.

-This Policy applies to all Family Day’s staff, contractors and partners.
+This Policy applies to all Family Day staff, contractors and partners.

 Definitions Used for the Purposes of This Policy